1. What is infertility?

 2. Is infertility a common problem?

 Yes.
-Although Malaysia does not have an official infertility rate statistic, the national fertility rate this year is expected to decline to the lowest level recorded in history with 15.8 births per 1,000 people compared to 16.1 in 2017.
+Although Malaysia does not have an official infertility rate statistic, the national fertility rate this year is expected to decline.

 3. Is infertility just a women’s problem?